-What It Is: Database administrators (DBAs) control an organization’s data.
+Database administrators (DBAs) manage an organization’s data.
 They ensure that databases run efficiently and are secure from unauthorized users.
-DBAs are also responsible for organizing a company’s data and storing it in a way that makes sense and is resourceful.
+DBAs are also responsible for organizing a company’s data and storing it efficiently.

-How to become one: Database administrators generally have a bachelor’s degree in management information systems (MIS) or a computer-related field.
+The job generally requires a bachelor’s degree in management information systems (MIS) or a computer-related field.

-Moreover, DBAs must have an understanding of database languages -- the most common being Structured Query Language, also known as SQL.
-A DBA will also have to become familiar with whichever programming language their employer uses.
+Moreover, DBAs must have an understanding of database languages, the most commonly used being Structured Query Language, also known as SQL.
+A DBA will have to become familiar with whichever programming language an employer uses.

 Projected Future Growth: 15% by 2022